Mark Drakeford urged to withdraw 'insulting' Covid group comments

 He added: "The leader of the opposition can, of course, go on making his case for as long and as loudly as he likes.
 In the meantime, the world has moved on."

-Faced with criticism on Tuesday evening a Welsh government source said his reference was to the group's comment that members had "shifted their focus".
+Faced with criticism a Welsh government source said his reference was to the group's comment that members had "shifted their focus".

 Covid Bereaved Families for Justice Cymru has about 500 members and met Mr Drakeford a number of times during the pandemic, repeatedly calling for a specific Welsh inquiry.